-Any complaint to the Legal Ombudsman about our service must usually be made within six months of receiving a final response to your complaint and no more than six years from the date of act/omission or no more than three years from when you should reasonably have known there was cause for complaint.
+Any complaint to the Legal Ombudsman about our service must usually be made within six months of receiving a final response to your complaint and no more than one year from the date of act/omission or no more than one year from when you should reasonably have known there was cause for complaint.

 Alternative complaints bodies such as ProMediate – exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.
 We do agree to use ProMediate.

 The Solicitors Regulation Authority can help you if you are concerned about our behaviour or treating you unfairly because of your age, a disability or other characteristic.
-You can raise your concerns with the Solicitors Regulation Authority.
+You can raise your concerns with the Solicitors Regulation Authority via: